Harnesses — Signet Docs

 OpenClaw

 OpenClaw is the flagship harness for the lossless working-memory model.
-The plugin path gives the closest match to the full LCM runtime, while the legacy hook path remains compatibility-only.
+The plugin path gives the closest match to the full LCM runtime, while the legacy hook path remains compatibility-only. signet sync auto-migrates legacy-only Signet installs to the plugin path, and signet doctor warns when a config is still stuck on legacy-only mode.

 Files managed by Signet